HCV Guidance Updates Recommendations for Identification and Management of Chronic Hep C

-HCVguidelines.org — a website developed by the American Association for the Study of Liver Diseases and the Infectious Diseases Society of America to provide up-to-date guidance on the management of hepatitis C — was recently revised to reflect important developments in the identification and management of chronic hepatitis C.
+HCVguidelines.org — the website developed by the American Association for the Study of Liver Diseases and IDSA to provide up-to-date guidance on the management of hepatitis C — was recently revised to reflect important developments in the identification and management of chronic hepatitis C.

 Notably, the guidance includes an important new recommendation that all adults be screened for hepatitis C. To this end, the update includes: